Ray Bradbury: Cultural contributions

 Bradbury remained an enthusiastic playwright all his life, leaving a rich theatrical legacy as well as literary.
 He headed the Pandemonium Theatre Company in Los Angeles for many years, and had a five-year relationship with the Fremont Centre Theatre in South Pasadena.

 Bradbury is featured prominently in two documentaries related to his classic 1950s–1960s era: Jason V Brock's Charles Beaumont: The Life of Twilight Zone's Magic Man, detailing his troubles with Rod Serling and his friendships with writers Charles Beaumont, George Clayton Johnson, and most especially his dear friend William F. Nolan; and Brock's The AckerMonster Chronicles!, which delves into the life of former Bradbury agent, close friend, mega-fan and Famous Monsters of Filmland editor Forrest J Ackerman.

 Bradbury's legacy was celebrated by the bookstore Fahrenheit 451 Books in Laguna Beach, California, in the 1970s and 1980s.
 He and his favorite illustrator, Joseph Mugnaini, attended the opening of an addition to the store in the mid-1980s.
 It closed its doors in 1987, but in 1990, another shop of the same name (with different owners) opened in Carlsbad, California.

 In the 1980s and 1990s, Bradbury served on the advisory board of the Los Angeles Student Film Institute.

+Bradbury was also the opening-night speaker at the Santa Barbara Writers Conference for well over 30 years, providing inspiration and advice to other writers.
+He was an integral part of the conference since its beginnings in 1972, and spoke at the first conference in 1973.

 Personal life

-Bradbury lived in his parents' home until he was 27 and married.
-His wife was Marguerite McClure (January 16, 1922 – November 24, 2003), from 1947 until her death.
+Bradbury lived in his parents' home until, in 1947, at age 27, he married Marguerite McClure (January 16, 1922 – November 24, 2003).
+They remained married until her death.
 Maggie, as she was affectionately called, was the only woman he ever dated.
-They had four daughters: Susan, Ramona, Bettina and Alexandra.
-Bradbury never obtained a driver's license, but relied on public transportation or his bicycle.
+They had four daughters: Susan, Ramona, Bettina, and Alexandra.
+Bradbury never obtained a driver's license, but used public transportation or his bicycle.

-He was raised Baptist by his parents, who were themselves infrequent churchgoers.
-As an adult, Bradbury considered himself a "delicatessen religionist" who resisted categorization of his beliefs and took guidance from both Eastern and Western faiths.
+He was raised Baptist by his parents, who were infrequent churchgoers.
+As an adult, Bradbury said he considered himself a "delicatessen religionist" who resisted categorization of his beliefs and took guidance from both Eastern and Western faiths.
 He felt that his career was "a God-given thing, and I'm so grateful, so, so grateful.
 The best description of my career as a writer is 'At play in the fields of the Lord'."

-Bradbury was a close friend of Charles Addams, and Addams illustrated the first of Bradbury's stories about the Elliotts, a family that resembled Addams' own Addams Family placed in rural Illinois.
-Bradbury's first story about them was "Homecoming", published in the 1946 Halloween issue of Mademoiselle, with Addams' illustrations.
-Addams and he planned a larger collaborative work that would tell the family's complete history, but it never materialized, and according to a 2001 interview, they went their separate ways.
+Bradbury was a close friend of Charles Addams, and Addams illustrated 1946's "Homecoming", the first of Bradbury's stories about the Elliotts, a family that resembled Addams's own Addams Family, transplanted to rural Illinois.
+Addams and Bradbury planned a larger collaborative work that would tell the family's complete history, but it never materialized, and according to a 2001 interview, they went their separate ways.
 In October 2001, Bradbury published all the Family stories he had written in one book with a connecting narrative, From the Dust Returned, featuring a wraparound Addams cover of the original "Homecoming" illustration.